robiul-islam-ridoy/KhaddoBondhu/README.md

 - ✅ **Empty State Styling**: Consistent empty state text styling
 - ✅ **Improved Layout**: Section descriptions positioned immediately below titles for better readability
 - ✅ **Icon Positioning**: Section icons moved to the right side of titles for better visual balance

+## 📱 Notification System Setup

+The notification system has been designed to work on the **free Firebase Spark plan** while providing professional push notification functionality.
+See [NOTIFICATION_SETUP.md](NOTIFICATION_SETUP.md) for detailed setup instructions.

+### Key Features:
+- **Free Plan Compatible**: No need to upgrade to Blaze plan
+- **Background Polling**: Intelligent 30-second polling for new notifications
+- **System Notifications**: Proper push notifications with sound and vibration
+- **Clickable Navigation**: Notifications navigate to relevant app screens
+- **Battery Efficient**: Minimal battery impact with optimized polling

+### Quick Setup:
+1. Deploy Firestore security rules: `firebase deploy --only firestore:rules`
+2. Deploy Firestore indexes: `firebase deploy --only firestore:indexes`
+3. Build and install the app: `./gradlew assembleDebug`

+The notification system will automatically start when the app launches and begin polling for new notifications.

 ## Contributing